lysyi3m/macos-terminal-themes/README.md

 ### Convert iTerm 2 Color Scheme

-This repo contains a tool to convert any iTerm 2 color scheme into Mac OS X Terminal scheme.
+This repo contains a tool to convert any iTerm 2 color scheme into macOS Terminal scheme.
 To run just execute script:

 ```